The slow death of CSS vendor prefixes

 • line-clamp

 backdrop-filter, user-select and initial-letter still require a -webkit- prefix in Safari.
+An unprefixed version of backdrop-filter is supported in Safari 18.

 Safari supports text-decoration-color, text-decoration-line and text-decoration-style without a prefix.
 The text-decoration property is meant to work as a shorthand for all three.
 In Safari, however, text-decoration can only set text-decoration-line. text-decoration: underline; works. text-decoration: underline orange wavy; doesn’t. -webkit-text-decoration works correctly when setting all three properties.